-With a business VoIP service like RingCentral, you have the advantage of conducting virtual meetings with your colleagues, clients or both at the same time.
+With a VoIP provider for business like RingCentral, you have the advantage of conducting virtual meetings with your colleagues, clients or both at the same time.

 Whether you are hosting or attending, it’s important to treat a conference call like you would an in-person meeting.
 All the same rules of meetings apply–with a few additional ones that are specific to virtual meetings and video conferencing.

 Here are the top virtual meeting etiquette tips to help facilitate your next VoIP conference with utmost professionalism.